Grades9 to 12

 tag(s): timelines (64)

 In the ClassroomBrowse through the already created timelines and find a timeline sequence of articles on a specific topic.
-Social studies and science classes can trace current events over time or follow the changes that occur on a topic such as the latest research on cures for cancer or global warming.
+Social studies and science students can trace current events over time or follow the changes that occur on a topic such as the latest research on cures for cancer or global warming.
+Also, certain Global issues, emerging conflicts in current events (North Korea, Syria, Iran) and representative timelines to show Iranian and North Korean Nuclear development.

-Create timelines for any type of class in determining events that were important to its study.
-For example, discoveries associated with our understanding of the cell, events that shaped our understanding of environmental problems, events that shaped the Industrial Revolution, World Wars, Religion, etc. (Wow!
-This could go on and on!)
-Share the timeline on a wiki, blog, or site.
-Use for presentations on a whiteboard in front of the class for a great way to pace and deliver a presentation.
-Create a timeline for the teacher to show and then provide time for students to zone in on various areas of the timeline to add more information or find other events in to add to it. reate a class timeline highlighting your class's yearly events, units, assignments, and more.
+Challenge students to create interactive timelines for any type of class in determining events that were important to its study.
+For example, discoveries associated with the understanding of the cell, events that shaped their understanding of environmental problems, events that shaped the Industrial Revolution, World Wars, Religion, etc. Use as a project option on a whiteboard in front of the class for a great way to pace and deliver a presentation.
+Challenge students to create a class timeline highlighting your class's yearly events, units, assignments, and more.

 Parent permission advised before posting student work created using this tool